Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical cut cell quadrature: Description of the use case

 \section{Description of the use case}

-The main purpose of our use case is the evaluation of different approaches to numerical integration, also known as quadrature, of cut cells.
-Considering that, multiple benchmarks are defined in a unified environment from which it is able to drive various codes applying different integration methods.
+The main purpose of our use case is the evaluation of different approaches to numerical integration, also known as quadrature, on cut elements.
+Considering that multiple benchmarks are defined in a unified environment that accesses various codes utilizing different integration methods.
 In this section, only a brief overview from a high level is given.
-For details, the reader is referred to the respective source code repository, which is available on GitHub \cite{CutElementIntegration2025} under an open-source BSD license.
+For details, the reader is referred to the respective source code repository available on GitHub \cite{CutElementIntegration2025} under an open-source BSD license.